Charge Your Jackery Explorer Power Station With Compatible Solar Panels

 To connect the solar panels with a checkmark next to “Requires Additional Adapter” to the Jackery power stations, you need to use an adapter like this (click to view on Amazon).

-NOTE if you have an Explorer 1500 or 2000: The latest Explorer 1500 and 2000 use proprietary 8mm connectors.
+NOTE if you have a new Explorer in 2024/2025: The latest Explorers use proprietary 8mm connectors.
 You have to use the parallel 8mm adapter included by Jackery to use the adapter below with third party panels.
 You can also use a third-party adapter made by Solarenz, click here to view it on Amazon

 Note that it has a positive female connector and a negative male connector.
 This makes it compatible with solar panels from companies like Renogy, HQST, Newpowa, Eco-Worthy, and WindyNation.